EvidentSecurity/esp-sdk-ruby/docs/CustomComplianceControlsApi.md

 custom_compliance_control_id = 56 # Integer | The ID of the Custom Compliance Control this custom signature belongs to

 opts = {
-  include: "include_example", # String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information.
+  include: "include_example", # String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions, service See Including Objects for more information.
   page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.
 Number is the page number of the collection to return, size is the number of items to return per page.
 }